Frequently Asked Questions2025-02-26T11:06:22-05:00

 No. We strongly recommend determining your eligibility for coverage by reviewing your plan and contacting your insurance provider or your HR department.
 You can often find our services listed within your explanation of benefits booklet under the heading Paramedical Services.
 Custom-made prescription orthotics are usually listed under the heading Medical Equipment or Orthopaedic Supplies.
 We provide official receipts for insurance reimbursement or income tax purposes.

-VISA, MasterCard, Debit & Cash
+VISA, MasterCard, Debit, E-Transfer, and Cash

 Articles of Interest